Fodor's Expert Review Hall of Opium

-Opened in 2004, the magnificent Hall of Opium is a dazzling white stucco, glass, marble, and aluminum building nestling in a valley above the Mekong.
-The site of the museum is so close to former poppy fields that a plan is still being considered to extend the complex to encompass an "open-air" exhibit of a functioning opium plantation.
-The museum traces the history of the entire drug trade (including a look at how mild stimulants like coffee and tea took hold in the West).
-It even attempts to give visitors a taste of the "opium experience" by leading them through a 500-foot-long tunnel where atmospheric music wafts between walls bearing phantasmagoric bas-relief scenes.
+The magnificent Hall of Opium is a white stucco, glass, marble, and aluminum building nestled in a valley above the Mekong.
+The site is so close to former poppy fields that a plan is still being considered to extend the complex to encompass an "open-air" exhibit of a functioning opium plantation.
+The museum traces the history of the entire drug trade, including a look at how mild stimulants like coffee and tea took hold in the West.
+It even attempts to give visitors a taste of the "opium experience" by leading them through a long tunnel where atmospheric music wafts between walls bearing phantasmagoric bas-relief scenes.
 The synthetic smell of opium was originally pumped into the tunnel but the innovation was dropped after official complaints.